 The Unix command line interface (also used by Linux and MacOS) is supported by command interpreters called shells.
 These are widely standardized, but the shell is not an integral part of Unix, so users have written several.
 The oldest is the Bourne shell, but there is the C shell, csh, the Bourne Again shell, bash, and many others; the default for student accounts in our lab is bash.
 All of the common Unix shells support supersets of the basic command language described here.

-Suppose executable is the name of a file holding an executable program, and suppose your shell prompts for input with the text prompt: Given this, you'd run executable by typing a line that ends up looking like this (what you typed is shown in bold):
+Suppose executable is the name of a file holding an executable program; note that Unix variants do not require a suffix like .exe to indicate the file type.
+Given this, you'd run executable by typing a line that ends up looking like this (what you typed is shown in bold):

 prompt: executable > outfile

-If you want to run the program with input from a file named infile you can do something similar, and of course, both input and output can be redirected if you want, as follows:
+If you want to run the program with input from a file named infile instead of the keyboard, you can do something similar, and if you want, both input and output can be redirected as follows:

 prompt: executable > outfile < infile

 Some programs take command line arguments or options.
 For example, the C compiler cc takes the name of a source file as an argument, so to compile the file called program.c you would type this:

 By default, this will produce an executable called a.out; you can change this using the -o option.
 For example, if you want your output to go to program (with no .c extension) type:

 Many Unix programs accept the -help command line option, but sadly, many do not.
 Most Unix systems have on-line documentation, using the command man, so for example, if you want to get documentation for the ls command, you'd type: